Abhi110704/Bluestock-IPO/README.md

 # 📊 Bluestock IPO Listings

 A modern, responsive Django web app to track, view, and manage Initial Public Offerings (IPOs).
-Built with PostgreSQL, Django REST Framework, and a custom-designed UI.
+Built with PostgreSQL, Django REST Framework, and a React.js frontend.

 ## 🎯 Features